matbac85/FiftyVanillaJSProjects/README.md

 * The first exercise, Expanding Cards, is a simple project that involves creating a set of cards that expand when clicked.
 Click to see [Expanding Cards] (https://matbac85.github.io/FiftyVanillaJSProjects/expandingCards/).

 * The second exercise, Progress Steps, is a visual element used to indicate the progress of a task or process with multiple steps.
 It consists of a horizontal bar divided into sections, with each section representing a step in the process.
 Click to see [Progress Steps] (https://matbac85.github.io/FiftyVanillaJSProjects/progressSteps/).

+* The third exercise, Rotating Navigation, is page that contains an article and an icon menu.
+When the user clicks on the icon menu, the page rotates to reveal a navigation bar .
+Click to see [Progress Steps] (https://matbac85.github.io/FiftyVanillaJSProjects/rotatingNavigation/).